 - Canned food: The most popular cans for storing food are tin-coated steel or aluminum can because they are cheaper to make.
 Both of the cans do a good job keeping the food fresh but overtime the cans are vulnerable to corrosion.
 Glass jars are usually better at storing food than cans and plastic packages.
 Unfortunately, they are harder to find because they are more expensive to make.
 Glass jars are usually better for non-commercial packaging which is why it is popular at homes.
 Canned food does not last as long as dehydrated and freeze dried food but it is cheaper.
 For best shelf life, store canned food in a cool place with little moisture.

 - Food bars: These specially formulated nutrition bars are non-thirst provoking and are usually high in protein, vitamins and minerals.
 Protein, vitamins and minerals are crucial for survival because without them your body will start to breakdown.
 Without protein you will start to lose body mass quickly and your body will have a harder time repairing itself.
 Unfortunately, many food bars are full of synthetic vitamins and cheap protein.
-Please read the ingredients list before purchasing them.
-Please visit this online store for a great selection of healthy food bars.
+I advise reading the ingredients list before purchasing them.

 - Rice: It is cheap, easy for storage and a 50 pound bag can feed a small family for weeks.
 Brown rice is healthier but has a shorter shelf-life than white rice.
 Brown rice can last up to 6 months.
 After that it can become rancid because of the oil in the bran layer.
 White rice can last over a year because the bran layer is removed leaving only the endosperm.
 The inconvenient thing about rice is that you need water to cook it, which is something that you may not have in abundance during catastrophic events.